brttd/brettdoyle.art/content/about/index.md

 ---
 ![profile_image](brett.jpg)
 # Brett Doyle
-I'm a 20 year old 3D artist, who currently lives in Hampton, London and is looking for work as a Modeller in the Film/VFX industry, or environment/prop/modelling/texturing artist in the game industry.
+I'm a 20 year old 3D artist, who currently lives in Hampton, London and is looking for work as a 3D artist in the games industry, or modeller in the Film/VFX industry.

 I've been doing 3D modelling since 2013.
 I first got interested in it while making custom maps and models for a game I used to play.
 Since then I've learnt and experimented with many different 3D tools and applications (starting with 3DS Max), and also learnt a few programming languages which I've used for both 3D and 2D creative coding (as well as some web design and software tools).

 From the start, I've wanted to use digital 3D as an artistic medium, and have actively worked at improving my artistic and technical abilities.
 I enjoy digital sculpture the most, and am inspired by artists such as Simon Stålenhag, Olly Moss, and Pascal Blanché.